Monday, 26 January 2026

 Loved my old Legacy BP4 Flat 6 tourer

 Unfortunately, Subaru are not the automotive force they once were in the UK.
-Their well know halo car, the Impreza WRX/STI is long gone, and we’ve not had any turbo models since 2017!
+Their well know halo car, the Impreza WRX/STI is long gone, and the UK has not offered any turbo models since 2017!
 A steady reduction to the range of vehicles on offer has meant sales have plummeted!
-This is mainly due to their continued use of mechanical AWD utilising the boxer engine with its high emissions which EU law heavily penalises.
+This is mainly due to their continued use of mechanical AWD utilising the boxer engine with its high emissions, which EU law heavily penalises.
 As of writing, the UK range consists of just three cars: a hybrid Forester, a hybrid Crosstrek and an all-electric Solterra!
-The final phase of sales of the last all-petrol model, the Outback, took place in late 2025.
-The gen 2 BRZ never came to these shores, and Legacy production ended in 2020!
+The final phase of sales of the last all-petrol model, the Outback, took place in late 2025 and we won't be getting the gen 7 petrol model!
+The gen 2 BRZ also never came to these shores, and all Legacy production ended in 2020!

 Being a big fan of the brand it’s sad to slowly witness the likely demise of their presence in the UK in the very near future.
 With the full-time mechanical AWD being heavy on fuel, the competition caught up in the mid noughties and has since moved on to electronically controlled 4WD systems that convert to 2WD on tarmac.
 They have been seen as a niche brand in the UK for a long while now, marketing their cars as safe above all else, relying on a dwindling selection of mainly rurally located dealers.

-The younger generations generally don’t own cars anymore, they aren’t interested in long term reliability, or durability, they look at them as they would white goods.
+The younger generations generally don’t aspire to own cars outright anymore, they aren’t interested in long term reliability, or durability, they look at them as they would white goods.
 Like a fridge or a microwave.
-They’re just another disposable item with the monthly PCP finance figure being THE most important factor of the purchase.
-Subaru UK state the new E-Outback and Trailblazer will arrive in mid-2026, but both will be EV’s only and not hybrids, which is a big mistake IMO!
+They’re just another disposable item with the monthly PCP finance figure often being THE most important factor of the purchase.
+Suitably behind the curve as usual Subaru UK state the new E-Outback and Trailblazer will arrive here in mid-2026, but both will be EV’s only and not hybrids, which is a big mistake IMO!
 Since the massive invasion of cheap Chinese EVs over the last few years that ship has long sailed ☹

 Since I sold the Honda in April 25, I’ve test driven countless vehicles and even rejected one after only two months of ownership.
 (I won’t be entertaining another BMW dealer anytime soon😠) but nothing so far has ticked all the boxes.
 Until a few days ago!

 As already mentioned, my wife’s car is mainly for hauling the dogs around and living rurally we do pile the miles on.
-A forty-mile round shopping trip is a regular occurrence, so we do tend to replace them every 3-4 years.
-It's coming up to three years old with over 90k on the clock, so it was on a planned trip out to test drive a newer model that the strangest moment of serendipity occurred!
+Our local supermarket is a forty-mile round shopping trip so we tend to replace them every 4-5 years.
+The XV is currently nearing the 100k miles mark, so a few weeks ago we planned a trip out to test drive a newer model.
+And this is when the strangest moment of serendipity occurred!

 For the trip we figured there was already enough mileage on our XV, so we booked a 48hr rental car.
-Upon arriving at the Enterprise rental garage, I spied a gen 6 Subaru Outback in their car park.
-This was a 25-plate car, one of the very last model years of boxer powered pure petrol Outback’s registered in the UK, and incredibly I’d still never seen one this close up!
-I have only ever spotted a couple whilst out on the road since they came to our shores in 2021!
-In fact, unlike in the US or Australia so few were sold in the UK you could be safe in assuming you will likely never ever see one!
+Upon arriving at the Enterprise car rental garage, I noticed a brand new Subaru Outback Touring in their car park.
+This was a 2025-plate car and therefore one of the very last model years of boxer powered, pure petrol Outback’s registered in the UK.
+And incredibly I’d still never seen one in the flesh this close up!
+I have only ever seen a couple whilst out on the road since they came to our shores in 2021!
+In fact, unlike in the US or Australia so few were sold in the UK you could be safe in assuming you will likely never ever see one over here!

 The gen 6 Subaru Outback was never on my initial ‘cars to test drive’ shortlist.
-TBH I've never sat in one as I've never seen one for sale at our nearest main dealer.
-Looking at images, I felt it awkward looking externally, particularly from the rear.
-The main reason for not pursing further interest was because the naturally aspirated only available model here in the UK, looked pretty underpowered on paper.
+Looking at images, I felt it somewhat awkward looking externally, particularly from the rear.
+But the main reason for not pursing further interest was because the naturally aspirated only available model looked somewhat underpowered on paper.

-So, taking a look around it during hand over I felt the plastic cladding was going to have to grow on me.
+So, taking a look around it during hand over I felt the copious amounts of plastic cladding was going to have to grow on me.
 Inside it still had the DNA of earlier models, watered down somewhat, but still undeniably present.
 It's still a long way behind anything the Europeans offer, sticking to the minimalist approach, rather than over excessive bling ornamentation.
-The seating position is good, I dont mind the large integrated tablet sized screen and the sound system is a massive improvement.
-Although it comes with far too many nanny-state Eyesight safety features these days, you can at least turn the most dangerous intrusive ones off.
+The seating position is good, the large integrated tablet sized screen is a bit 'in your face' and the graphics a bit 'old school' but the Bowers & Wilkins sound system is a massive improvement over any OE Subaru system of old.
+Although it comes with far too many nanny-state safety features within Subaru's 'Eyesight' system these days, you can at least turn the most dangerous intrusive ones off.

-Its quick enough; I’m going to keep telling myself, and it rides and handles well at high speed, especially for a vehicle with so much ground clearance.
-It's not the type of vehicle that was designed to be hustled around, more of a long distance tourer but with the added flexibility of turning into an amazingly proficient light off-roader should the tarmac run out!
+Its quick enough; I’m going to keep telling myself, and the high speed ride is composed, especially for a vehicle with so much ground clearance.
+It's not the type of vehicle that was designed to be hustled around, more of a long distance tourer, with the added flexibility of turning into an amazingly proficient light off-roader should the tarmac run out!

-Its well-built, the seats are extremely comfy, the cockpit although generally dated looking is covered in plenty of real leather, and it has a nice air of utilitarian design quality about it.
+Its well-built, the seats are extremely comfy, the cockpit is covered in plenty of real leather, and it has a nice air of quality about it.
+Think Japanese Volvo.
 It is unquestionably quirky and undoubtably rare, and I like that.
-It will also likely turn out to be one of the last pure boxer petrol models ever sold here and likely Subaru's combustion engined swansong in the UK.
+It will also likely turn out to be one of the last pure boxer petrol models ever sold here and likely Subaru's combustion engined swansong in the UK!

 With that in mind and the fact that I really got on well with it, it pretty much convinced me to go look for one.